AnayoOleru/QuizApp/README.md

 scores are shown with Toast

 # Installation
-1.Install nodejs and postgresql if not installed.
-2.Navigate to the directory you want it installed to. cd your folder 3.Clone the repository https://github.com/AnayoOleru/AnimQuizApp/edit/master/README.md
+1.Navigate to the directory you want it installed to. cd your folder 3.Clone the repository https://github.com/AnayoOleru/AnimQuizApp/edit/master/README.md